blanco-dev/blanco-dev/README.md

 ## I'm a Student, Developer and Human 🤣

-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning React JS
 - 👯 I'm looking to collaborate with other students
 - 😻 I'm enthusiastic about acquiring new information about Technology
 - ⚡ Hobbies: In my free time a play games, see movies.